mudraswami/mudraswami/README.md

 ## Looking For

-I am looking for internship opportunities where I can learn, work on real projects, and improve my technical skills.
+I am looking for internship opportunities in AI/ML, Generative AI, RAG, and backend development where I can contribute to real-world projects and continue learning.

 Thanks for visiting my profile!